Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Independent-particle model

+where $\Omega$ is the volume of the system and the dispersion relation depends only on $q = |\bfq|$ due to spherical symmetry.
+We will assume in the following that $\epsilon(q > 0) > 0$ and that $\epsilon(q\to0) = 0$.
 The symbol $N_\mathrm{c}$ in Eq.~(\ref{eq:gc_N}) represents the non-zero macroscopic number of particles in the ground state ({\em i.e.}, the state with $\epsilon = 0$) that signals the onset of BEC, which is characterized by the fact that $N_\mathrm{c}/N$ remains finite in the thermodynamic limit.~\cite{Pitaevskii16} The presence of BEC in this system is related to the fact that for any $\xi > 0$ the chemical potential has an upper bound, lest the occupation numbers of Eq.~(\ref{eq:occupation_numbers}) become negative.
 Inspection of Eq.~(\ref{eq:occupation_numbers}) shows that the chemical potential must be smaller than the critical value $\mu_\mathrm{c} = - T \log\xi$.
 Conversely, if one considers Eq.~(\ref{eq:gc_N}) as a function of $\xi$ along an isotherm, there is a critical value of the parameter $\xi$ after which $N_\mathrm{c} > 0$ given by

 In correspondence to this critical value, the energy as a function of $\xi$ exhibits non-analytic behavior due to the increasing occupation of $N_\mathrm{c}$.
 The precise form of this non-analyticity depends on the structure of the dispersion relation $\epsilon(q)$ and takes the form